Apricot Benefits Explained: Are Apricots Actually Healthy?

 Apricots have been known to man for thousands of years and they are widely thought of as being more than a mere ‘sweet treat’.
 In fact, over time the humble apricot has come to play quite an important role in our lives (especially if we enjoy this fruit often) because of the many benefits it has for our skin, hair, and health in general.

 I for one have always loved these fruits, whether dried or in their raw form simply because they have a really unique taste, texture and a sweet (sometimes even tart) flavour that really brightens up your day, or a meal for that matter.
 It’s the perfect solution for a natural and healthy dessert at the end of a great meal or simply as a healthy snack over the course of the day.

 While many of us may have some inclination about the idea that apricots are healthy, most of us don’t realize exactly just how healthy and versatile these fruits actually are, once you know how to utilize them to the best of their ability.
 It’s a little-known fact that the natural products of apricots (in this case, apricot oil in specific) are incredibly powerful natural medicines as well as being tasty at the same time.

-Essential oils have been extracted from plants through a process known as steam distillation for centuries and today, with the advent of new technology and a more streamlined production process in general, we can get some of the cleanest, purest and therefore the healthiest apricot essential oil that has ever been available to us in a matter of minutes!
+Oils have been extracted from plants through a process known as steam distillation for centuries and today, with the advent of new technology and a more streamlined production process in general, we can get some of the cleanest, purest and therefore the healthiest apricot oil that has ever been available to us in a matter of minutes!
 The trouble we have as homoeopaths is getting people to realize how effective this amazing natural product is (something that has actually been around for centuries), as well as ensuring that they understand how to use it correctly.